shadowsocks/shadowsocks-windows/README.md

 [![Build Status]][Appveyor]

-### Features
+#### Features

-1. Native Windows UI
+1. System proxy configuration
-2. Fast system proxy switching
+2. Fast profile switching
+3. PAC mode and global mode
-3. Compatible with IE
+4. Compatible with IE
-4. Builtin PAC server with user editable PAC
-5. QRCode generation
-6. Only a single exe file of 200KB size
+5. Only a single exe file of 200KB size

-### Download
+#### Download

 Download [latest release].

-For Windows 7 and older, download Shadowsocks-win-x.x.x.zip.
+For <= Windows 7, download Shadowsocks-win-x.x.x.zip.

-For Windows 8 and newer, download Shadowsocks-win-dotnet4.0-x.x.x.zip.
+For >= Windows 8, download Shadowsocks-win-dotnet4.0-x.x.x.zip.

-### Usage
+#### Usage

 1. Find Shadowsocks icon in notification tray
 2. You can add multiple servers in servers menu
-3. After servers are added, click Enable menu item to enable system proxy
+3. Select Enable menu to enable system proxy
+4. Leave Enable menu unchecked, Shadowsocks will still provide an HTTP proxy at 127.0.0.1:8123
-4. After you saved PAC file with any editor, Shadowsocks will notify browsers about the change automatically
+5. After you saved PAC file with any editor, Shadowsocks will notify browsers about the change automatically
-5. Please disable other proxy addons in your browser, or set them to use system proxy
+6. Please disable other proxy addons in your browser, or set them to use system proxy
-6. You may need to install VC 2008 Runtime and .Net framework if Shadowsocks failed to start

-### License
+#### License

 GPLv3